procrastinate-org/procrastinate/docs/discussions.rst

 Procrastinate aims at being compatible with both sync and async codebases.

-There are two distinct parts in procrastinate that are relevant for asynchronous work: deferring a job, and executing it.
+There are two distinct parts in procrastinate that are relevant for asynchronous work:
+:term:`deferring <Defer>` a :term:`job`, and executing it.
 As a rule of thumb, only use asynchronous interface when you need it.

 If you have, for example, an async web application, you will need to defer jobs asynchronously.
 You can't afford blocking the whole event loop while you connect to